-How To Get Rid of Clothes Moths & Carpet Moths.
+How To Get Rid of Moths at Home

 What do Moth infestations look like?

-Fabric pests in Ireland are small moths, e.g. the webbing cloth moth or case-bearing cloth moth (or less frequently small beetles such as the carpet beetle).
-Usually it is the adult pests that are seen first, flying around or gathering around the windows.
-But this is an indication of the presence of the little maggots which in most cases are feeding from the wool carpets or less commonly clothing.
+Fabric pests in Ireland are small whitish moths, e.g. the webbing cloth moth or case-bearing cloth moth.
+Usually, it is the adult pests that are seen first, flying around or gathering around the windows.
+But this is an indication of the presence of the little maggots which in most cases are feeding on the wool carpets or less commonly clothing.

 These maggots accumulate in the quietest and safest areas, along the skirting boards and under furniture.
 Over time they will literally shave some areas of the carpets to the thread.

-For small infestations, there are some DIY products that kill or repel moths, such as Moth balls containing naphthalene.
+For small moth infestations, you can use some DIY products that kill or repel moths, such as Mothballs containing naphthalene.
 Contaminated items can also be treated with heat (e.g. tumble dryer) or cold (e.g. domestic freezer).

 Nevertheless, an established moth infestation should be treated by a professional pest controller to prevent risks of re-infestation.